 The second stage of the algorithm is performed online.
 This stage is where the dynamic traffic requests $R(s,d,B,h_t)$ are provisioned; with s and d are source-destination nodes, B is the bandwidth requirement and h_t is the holding time of the traffic.
 All traffic requests are handled one by one with first in first served strategy according to their arrival time.
 For the request under consideration, all the working path alternatives, whether end-to-end or multi hop, to be groomed or newly established lightpaths, are evaluated and the one with optimum performance is assigned.
 After provisioning the working resources of a traffic request, backup resource assignments are done through a reverting protection-at-lightpath (PAL) shared backup path protection scheme.
-Assigned network resources assigned are freed.
+Assigned network resources remain active during the h_t of the connection.
+At the end of h_t , the connection is torn down and the resources assigned are freed.